PaloAltoNetworks/pan.dev/sase/docs/prisma-access-config/prisma-access-config.md

 ---

 Welcome to the Prisma Access Configuration APIs.
-To use these APIs, you must be a new Managed Security Servie Provider (MSSP) customer as of March 2022 and must have configured your multitenancy hierarchy for a new deployment of Prisma Access.
+To use these APIs, you must be a new Managed Security Service Provider (MSSP) customer as of March 2022 and must have configured your multitenancy hierarchy for a new deployment of Prisma Access.

 The Prisma Access Configuration APIs use [Authentication Service](/sase/api/auth/authservice#tag/AuthService) for API authorization and access.